ualvesdias/ualvesdias.github.io/_posts/2021-07-02-using-tmux-for-automating-interactive-reverse-shells.md

 Now every time you get a non-interactive shell, you can simply hit **_Ctrl-aqq_** in order to trigger the first binding (**_Ctrl-aq_**) and then sending the second part (**_Ctrl-q_**).
 Enjoy:

 ![](/assets/img/204721341810793-1*m6JNfZPRqZ6B5ahCfP2CMQ.gif)

-Fully automated interactive shell from a non-interactive one
+_Fully automated interactive shell from a non-interactive one_

+---

 **\\x07\\x44\\x42\\x01\\x59\\x13\\x44**